bbc/Strophejs-PubSub-Demo/README.md

 the /docs directory.
 If you have similar instructions for other setups please send pull requests, and I'll try and feed these back.

+Once you have installed Ejabberd, you will need to update the setting in the [js/shared.js(https://github.com/bbcrd/Strophejs-PubSub-Demo/blob/master/js/shared.js) file.